hasanmd91/BlogHub/readme.md

-# Blog Hub
+# BlogHub

 BlogHub is a event-sharing app that allows users to share their memories and experiences with others.
 The app is built on the MERN stack (MongoDB, Express.js, React, and Node.js) which provides a stable and efficient framework for the app's development.
 Users can create posts, add photos, and share their memories with their friends and family.
 Additionally, the app has a clean and user-friendly interface, making it easy for anyone to use.
-Bloghub can be a great way to document, preserve and share life events and memories with others.
+BlogHub can be a great way to document, preserve and share life events and memories with others.
 This app is in a continuous development process.
 User Authentication will be added soon.

 ## Tech Stack